bryanpatambag/PSM_Agent/README.md

 - Uses centralized constants (`BufferSize`, `Host`, `Port`) from `ServiceConfig`

 ### CommandRules.cs
-Ensures commands are safe and allowed.
+Ensures commands are safe.
-- Checks format, length)
+- Checks format and length
+- Requires that all commands start with `/`
 - Throws exceptions for invalid input
 - Uses `ServiceConfig.MaxCommandLength` for length validation